Yenthe666/auto_backup/README.md

 This module needs the Python library pysftp, otherwise it cannot be installed and used.
 Install pysftp through the command <code>sudo pip install pysftp</code>

 ## 2. Which version to choose?
-Version 10.0 is the stable version for this module and is compatible with the latest Odoo version (Odoo 10).
+Version 12.0 is the latest stable version for this module and is compatible with the latest Odoo version (Odoo 12).
-The versions 8.0 and 9.0 of this module are tested and verified to work for their specific Odoo versions.
+The versions 8.0, 9.0, 10.0 and 11.0 of this module are tested and verified to work for their specific Odoo versions.
 The master version is the development version and will be for the next Odoo version.
 The master version is still in testing and contains the newest features, which might still have problems/error.<br/>
 <b>Tip:</b> At this point the master version is being rewritten to drop the pysftp library need, please don't use this version at this point.<br/>
-If you need to connect to a remote FTP server on another port than port 22 you should download and install the 9.0, 10.0 or master version.
+If you need to connect to a remote FTP server on another port than port 22 you should download and install the 9.0, 10.0, 11.0, 12.0 or master version.
 Version 8 does not support another port than 22.

 ## 3. Guide / documentation
 Need more help with this module or want a guide about how to set this up? <h4><a href="http://www.odoo.yenthevg.com/automated-backups-in-odoo/" target="_Blank">Follow my tutorial!</a></h4>